 Learning Objective: 1.4 Describe the role of sacred sites in prehistoric culture.
+Topic: Sacred Sites: The Example of the Americas Difficulty Level: Moderate Skill Level: Understand the Concepts

 The Cahokia Monks Mound is located in present-day

 - a) Illinois. - b) Ohio.